grimme-lab/qc2-teaching/doc/programming.rst

    :class: tip

-   We replace the assignment in line 4 with the ``read(*, *) my_number`` and than translate it to a program.
+   We replace the assignment in line 4 with the ``read(*, *) my_number`` and then translate it to a program.

    .. code-block:: none